An7ar35/ctune/README.md

 #### Arch AUR (x64)

+The package is available in the AUR repository under `ctune-git`.
+Install using your favourite AUR package browser/installer.

-At the moment this is not yet in AUR but you can just download the PKGBUILD file in the root of the repository into a dedicated folder and run `makepkg -si` from inside.
+>  Alternatively just download the `PKGBUILD` file into an empty staging folder and run `makepkg -si` from inside.
    The rest should take care of itself.

-**If updates don't seem to work use `makepkg -fsi` instead to force-overwrite the local package.**

 ## Platform